-At Credico Capital, we seek to assist businesses in tough fiscal situations with a viable cash flow solution.
+As the leading Standby LC issuer in Dubai, we here at Credico Capital, seek to assist businesses in tough fiscal situations with a viable cash flow solution.
 For more information, contact your Credico Capital Trade finance desk today.

 Unlike with a line of credit where the borrower pays interest and other fees for the capital he draws on; Standby Letters of Credit are charged based on the total cost of goods during the time at which the instrument is issued